bakgaard/Stories/AdrexTheEngineer/Chapter2.md

 Adrex couldn't tell if it had been physically draining on his uncle's body, or it was more of an act, but Donaar looked like most of his energy and will had been sucked out of him.

 "It's like a kindergarten" he started, rubbing his eyes with one hand.
-"The day starts with good conversations, but at the end of the day they sit on their own little throne, and wants to dictate what should happen - and none of them wants the same."
+"The day starts with good conversations, but at the end of the day they sit on their own small thrones, and wants to dictate what should happen - and none of them wants the same."

 This was clearly the nice way of putting it, Adrex thought to himself, only based on complaints his uncle had uttered other days, before he continued: